joudisinjab/mini-projects/E-Commerce Database Analysis/README.md

 # E-Commerce Data Analysis

-This repository contains a mini SQL project that demonstrates basic SQL operations using a sample e-commerce dataset.
-This mini assignment was completed as part of the Data Analytics, Big Data, and Predictive Analytics Certificate.
+This file contains a mini SQL project that demonstrates basic SQL operations using a sample e-commerce dataset.

 ---